MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help-and-support.md

 ## Support

 As a [!INCLUDE[prodshort](includes/prodshort.md)] reselling partner, you are an administrator of your customers' [!INCLUDE[prodshort](includes/prodshort.md)] tenants, and you are the first line of support.
+You can customize the support experience, and you have access to information that can help you troubleshoot any issues that your customers report.

 For more information, see [Technical Support](technical-support.md).